dtonhofer/minizinc_experiments/compiling_minizinc/building_gecode.md

 ## Configure and Compile

-I am using the following:
+Your current directory should be the toplevel directory of the `gecode` distribution.

+On my machine I have the following tools, needed for the next steps:

 ```
 $ rpm --query gcc gcc-c++
 gcc-10.3.1-1.fc33.x86_64
 gcc-c++-10.3.1-1.fc33.x86_64
 ```
-`

 The build process is based on [GNU Autoconf](https://www.gnu.org/savannah-checkouts/gnu/autoconf/manual/autoconf-2.70/index.html).
 This means the next command to execute in the directory with the checked-out files is `./configure`.

-But first run this command and check for options of interest:
+First run this command and check for options of interest:

 ```
 $ ./configure --help